Bryantcornwell/CV-ORB-image-stitcher/README.md

 ## Abstract

+Due to smart phone and the Digital Age, image transformation operations have become more accessible.
+Image panoramics, image matching, etc. are a few applications of these operations.
+This report aims to match images using ORB feature point detection, perform image transformation operations to change image prospectives, and automatically stitch two similar images together utilizing RANSAC.
+The pairwise clustering accuracy for matching images yielded 82% utilizing OpenCV's brute force matching algorithm.

 ## Introduction

 Utilizing OpenCV's ORB detection, we matched feature points between two images given a threshold to determine good matches.
 Paired images that matched well were grouped using an agglomerative clustering algorithm from the sklearn.cluster library and graded based on the pairwise clustering accuracy.